This lesson describes what to do initially, and when you can clearly land ahead.

 Recover to the appropriate recovery attitude, while checking the airspeed.

 The immediate action is to reach an appropriate recovery attitude.
 In general, the ‘appropriate’ attitude would be the mirror image of the attitude at the time of the failure.
 A steep climb justifies a recovery attitude just as steeply nose-down.
+In a significant wind gradient, an even steeper attitude may be necessary to regain speed quickly.
 This requires an immediate and significant shove forward of the stick to pitch over, without being over-done.
 It must be done immediately to avoid losing energy whilst still nose high.
 Use the energy the winch gave you to get the nose down.

 Wait to regain the approach speed

-The second picture shows the situation when the glider has reached the approach speed.
-The image above shows that the recovery attitude was achieved at 310 feet.
-The second image shows that we have lost 60 feet of altitude and the glider is at 250 feet by the time it has regained the approach speed.
+The pictures above show that the recovery attitude was achieved at 310 feet.
+The second pair of pictures (below) show the situation when the glider has reached the approach speed: the glider has lost 60 feet of height, and is at 250 feet by the time it has regained the approach speed.

 Assess the situation